-Overarching Need MAP data indicates many students, 42-44% falling below the 41st percentile level in Reading and Math.
-In addition, 60 percent of students in grades K-8 did not meet projected growth in Reading Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
+Overarching Need MAP data indicates many students, 40% falling below the 41st percentile level in Math, and 45% falling below the 41st percentile level in Reading.
+In addition, 45 percent of students in grades K-8 did not meet projected growth in Reading nor Math.
+Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
 Demographic data among Gifted and SWD students indicate 60 percent or greater of students who did not meet Reading projected growth targets.
+A continued focus on stronger implementation of the MTSS framework with fidelity to address learning, as well as, behavioral needs will support teachers in differentiating instruction to meet identified learning needs of all students.
+A multi-tiered system of supports and thorough understanding of a comprehensive MTSS program and tiered approach to supporting students academically and behaviorally is a current need.
+A supportive learning environment that maximizes instruction is an overarching need.

 How severe is the need?
 High

 Is the need trending better or worse over time?
-Better
+No Change

 Can Root Causes be Identified?
 Yes

 Priority Order 1

 Additional Considerations A new reading program and loss of instructional time due COVID regulations regarding quarantine and virtual learning may have impacted the lack of progress.
+Students' apathy towards learning and focus on academic achievement impacts overall performance.